emptybraces/Blender-MyBestPieMenuEver/README.md

 ### [PAINT_TEXTURE mode]

-- Quickly switchable to Brushs, Strokes, Blends, parameters.
+- Quickly switchable to Brushes, Strokes, Blends, Colors, and other properties.
 - Quickly switchable Ctrl+LMB behaviour to Sub Color <-> Erase Alpha.
 - Customizable switch brush by Shift+LMB.(Setting in preference, default is Soften.)
 - Filterable brushes and blend modes to displayed.
-- Shortcut button "Save All Images".
+- And shortcuts various functions.

 ### [PAINT_WEIGHT mode]